 Within the subsection of Chapter 202 that defines criminal conduct in connection with explosives, there is one law that addresses the use or possession of explosives while committing a felony criminal offense.
 The statute imposing penalties for using or possessing explosives while committing a felony is Nevada Revised Statute section 202.820.

 N.R.S.
 202.820 stipulates that it is unlawful to use an explosive to commit a felony, and it is also illegal to carry an explosive unlawfully while committing a felony offense.
 According to the relevant statute, if you use an explosive to commit a felony or if you carry an explosive while committing a felony, you can be charged with an entirely separate felony offense unless the use of the explosive is a necessary element of the other crime.

 In other words, you can only be charged with one offense if that offense inherently involves the use of an explosive – but if the underlying felony doesn’t make the use of explosives a key element of the crime but you use an explosive anyway, you can be charged with both the underlying felony and with a violation of N.R.S.
 202.820.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

-A Vegas criminal criminal defense attorney at LV Criminal Defense can provide you with representation as you face serious charges in connection with the use or possession of explosives during the commission of a felony.
-To find out more about how our Nevada defense firm can assist you in fighting to avoid felony conviction and fighting to reduce or avoid possible consequences for an alleged violation of N.R.S.
+A Vegas criminal defense attorney at LV Criminal Defense can provide you with representation as you face serious charges in connection with the use or possession of explosives during the commission of a felony.
+To find out more about how our Nevada defense firm can assist you in fighting to avoid a felony conviction and fighting to reduce or avoid possible consequences for an alleged violation of N.R.S.
 202.820, give us a call today.